How Often Should You Replace Mulch?

 DIY vs. professional mulch replacement

 If you like hands-on projects and have the time, replacing mulch yourself can be a cost-friendly option.
 Just make sure you know what you’re doing and have the right tools.

-On the other hand, hiring a gardening professional can save you time and ensure the job is done right, especially if you have a large yard or intricate landscaping.
-They can also recommend the best mulch types and maintenance tips for your garden.
+Hiring a gardening professional can save you time and ensure the job is done right, especially if you have a large yard or intricate landscaping.
 Beyond mulching, Lawn Love can match you with a local lawn care expert who can mow, aerate, overseed, and fertilize your lawn to keep it looking beautiful all year long.